HologramEducation/Minimus-Prime/README.md

 ## Background

-This is a clone of the Beaglephone-Pocket, which was originally based on the [Hologram Nova](https://github.com/hologram-io/nova-hardware).
-This design is meant to work with castellated edges and soldered down to a board.
+This is an experiment to shrink the logic and support circuitry around a cellular modem to the bare minimum and offer them as a surface mount solderable board.
+This design will be tested as a lightweight hardware device to connect to Hologram services.

 ### License